Being a digital nomad absolutely has its benefits, but it’s important to understand the tax implications and obligations as a US expat.

 Nomads have their ups and downs like any other lifestyle has.
 Depending on where you are coming from, one of the “ups” is being able to live tax-free.

-If you’re an American, you take this yoke with you.
+If you’re an American, however, you take this yoke with you.
 As an American myself, I can confirm that you can live a much freer life abroad, without question.
 You can live much cheaper in many cases abroad than you can in the US.
-But the albatross of US tax laws and FATCA follow you.
+But the albatross of US tax laws and FATCA follows you.

-There are three different criteria by which individuals could be obligated to pay taxes
+There are three different criteria by which individuals could be obligated to pay taxes:

 In the case of the US, it extends further than citizenship.
 It technically extends to all American persons (think residents with green cards).
 This means it doesn’t matter if you live outside the US, your business has nothing to do with the US, you don’t even visit the US, and all of your assets are outside of the US.